skip to content

 00:45:26 - Anthony Campolo

-And then the next step is your Docker ignore, which is like a git ignore.
-This is to basically ensure that stuff doesn't end up in your Docker image.
-That doesn't need to be.
-It doesn't really need like your git information and the node modules, because basically it will figure out exactly what dependencies you need.
-This is the step that Johnny should understand.
-Well, so we don't need to talk about it too much, but it's not going to mess with anything.
-So just copy, paste that over and let's just go build the image.
+And then the next step is your .dockerignore, which is like a .gitignore.
+This is to basically ensure that stuff doesn't end up in your Docker image that doesn't need to be there.
+It doesn't really need your git information and the node_modules, because it will figure out exactly what dependencies you need.
+This is the step that Jenn should understand well, so we don't need to talk about it too much, but it's not going to mess with anything.
+So just copy-paste that over and let's go build the image.

 00:45:59 - Jenn Junod